Tasmania - East Coast

 Lesson learned: Make sure you call the hotel to confirm the reservation on the day you are expected to check in, especially when you are traveling with parents.

 The next day was the day where the adventure was to begin.
-It was a cold wet day in Hobart.
+But it was a cold wet day in Hobart and started gloomy.

 We had the breakfast at Travelodge before starting the drive.
 The views of the snow capped mountains at the breakfast table were spectacular and it was sufficient for pumping in my enthusiasm and energy.